svekeman/www-greenitglobe/www.greenitglobe.com/content/home/intro_slider_box.md

 title = "intro_slider_box"

-slide1_title = "IT as Energy Provides Extreme Performance" slide1_text = "Generating high-performance and large-scale IT with minimal one million IOPS" slide1_link = "/it-as-energy/" slide1_image = "/images/slider1.jpg"
+slide1_title = "IT as Energy Provides Extreme Performance" slide1_text = "Generating high-performance and large-scale IT.
+Starts at one million IOPS" slide1_link = "/it-as-energy/" slide1_image = "/images/slider1.jpg"

-slide2_title = "IT as Energy Drives Long-term Savings" slide2_text = "Generating your critical IT with the lowest total cost of ownership in the market" slide2_link = "/it-as-energy/" slide2_image = "/images/slider2.jpg"
+slide2_title = "IT as Energy Drives Long-term Savings" slide2_text = "Generating your critical IT with the lowest total cost of ownership possible" slide2_link = "/it-as-energy/" slide2_image = "/images/slider2.jpg"

-slide3_title = "IT as Energy Guarantees Your Security" slide3_text = "Generating IT which gives you 100% control and 0% vulnerability to security breaches" slide3_link = "/it-as-energy/"
+slide3_title = "IT as Energy Guarantees Your Security" slide3_text = "Generating your IT with 100% control and 0% vulnerability to security breaches" slide3_link = "/it-as-energy/"
 slide3_image = "/images/slider3.jpg"

-slide4_title = "IT as Energy Is Always There" slide4_text = "Generate your IT power on premise without having to touch or think about it" slide4_link = "/it-as-energy/" slide4_image = "/images/slider4.jpg"
+slide4_title = "IT as Energy Is Always There" slide4_text = "Generating IT anywhere without you having to touch or think about it" slide4_link = "/it-as-energy/" slide4_image = "/images/slider4.jpg"